jpsdr/MKVToolnix-Windows-7/README.md

 - [nlohmann's JSON](https://github.com/nlohmann/json) — JSON for
   Modern C++

+- [Qt](http://www.qt.io/) v5.9.0 or newer — a cross-platform library
+  including a UI toolkit.
+The library is needed for all programs, even if you decide not to build MKVToolNix GUI.

 - [pugixml](http://pugixml.org/) — light-weight, simple and fast XML
   parser for C++ with XPath support